danielloader/kubernetes-sdlc/README.md

 ### Deleting a Cluster

-Since FluxCD is a reconciliation loop to retain state, you have two options to remove a cluster:

-- Delete/comment out the state file by file in the git repository and let FluxCD uninstall everything in the order you want it to go (service configurations before services which provide custom resource definitions and [finaliser](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/) functions).
-- Suspend the reconciliation at the source and delete the objects in the cluster.

-The latter makes more sense when you are operating in a "main" only branch repository, as to make reverting commits easier.
+> **NOTE:** _As a nice to have it would be worth scripting the clean down procedure, but it is considerably easier than the existing deletion scripts - list all the kustomizations and helm charts with an annotation or label matching a value indicating they mutate state and then subsequently deleting them via kubectl._
+>
+> _It makes a lot of sense to start using annotations liberally on this, so you can differentiate between a helm chart of kustomization that provides a custom resource definition and subsequently a controller, and charts which use those.
+You **must** remove the custom objects before the controllers, or finalisers cannot be triggered and thus you will end up with dangling resources - some of which will cause your IAC to fail when trying to remove a VPC as those resources are likely still bound inside the VPC (Application load balancers etc).
+Experiments in this area will come later._

 1. Suspend the root FluxCD entrypoint to prevent self healing of children objects - `flux suspend ks flux-system`
 1. Delete the application HelmReleases/Kustomization objects - this is to trigger the finalisers to clear down external resources; EBS volumes, ALB etc.
 1. Return the cluster to its freshly bootstrapped state sans any external state.
 You should be left with a single `flux-system` kustomization and no HelmRelease objects.
 1. Destroy the kubernetes cluster using the infrastructure as code that deployed it initially.

-> **NOTE:** _As a nice to have it would be worth scripting the clean down procedure, but it is considerably easier than the existing deletion scripts - list all the kustomizations and helm charts with an annotation or label matching a value indicating they mutate state and then subsequently deleting them via kubectl._
->
-> _It makes a lot of sense to start using annotations liberally on this, so you can differentiate between a helm chart of kustomization that provides a custom resource definition and subsequently a controller, and charts which use those.
-You **must** remove the custom objects before the controllers, or finalisers cannot be triggered and thus you will end up with dangling resources - some of which will cause your IAC to fail when trying to remove a VPC as those resources are likely still bound inside the VPC (Application load balancers etc)._

 ## Working Examples